 At Lighthouse Beach kids can enjoy more than just the sand and sea.
 A close encounter with a camel is a highlight of a visit to Port Macquarie.
 My kids love a camel ride and quickly helmet up and wave us goodbye as they plod happily off along the nine kilometre stretch of golden sand, returning giddy (and a little smelly) from their experience.

 6. Care for koalas in Port Macquarie with kids

 The world’s first hospital dedicated solely to the care and preservation of koalas, the Port Macquarie Koala Hospital helped hundreds of injured koalas during the summer fires.The hospital’s treatment room, eight Intensive Care Units, 24 Hour Rescue and Treatment operation and multiple recovery yards are funded by community support and daily tours where kids can meet some of the sick and injured residents.

 7. Bounce into Billabong Zoo

-The multi award-winning Billabong Zoo is a privately-owned conservation zoo with a host of Australian and exotic animals.
+One of the best Things to do in Port Macquarie with kids is visit yhe multi award-winning Billabong Zoo, a privately-owned conservation zoo with a host of Australian and exotic animals.
 My kids found the keeper talks at the lion, cheetah and snow leopard enclosures fascinating.
 They flirted with mischievous monkeys, fed kangaroos, stole slobbery kisses from a rare white dingo and helped to feed and learn about koalas with the zoo’s excellent koala breeding programme.